-- Make a case for asexuals being spiritually pure or more evolved.
+- Make a case for asexual people being spiritually pure or more evolved.

 - Come out to you hoping you can cure them.

-We’re pretty much just like everyone else, except that we aren’t sexually attracted to others.
-And because sexuality is so important to many people—because it is so central to life and identity for the majority of the population—it might be hard to understand asexual people without assuming they’re missing an essential part of their humanity.
-But as hard as it might be to imagine being happy as an asexual, the majority of us consider our asexual identity as being as integral to our lives as anyone’s orientation is.
+We’re similar to other people in most ways, except that we aren’t sexually attracted to others.
+And because sexual attraction is so important to many people—because it is so central to life and identity for the majority of the population—it might be hard to understand asexual people without assuming they’re missing an essential part of their humanity or personhood.
+But as hard as it might be to imagine being happy and asexual, the majority of us consider our asexual identity as being as integral to our lives as anyone’s orientation is.
 It affects our relationships and our practices and our interests and our daily lives.
 It’s not something missing; it’s not a hole or a void.
 Our orientation is a presence, not a fixation on absence.

 But we’re rare enough that we often go through life without much of a chance to be understood and without the support of others like ourselves.
 We want to be understood outside of specialized, constructed communities in which we’re talking to ourselves, and that’s why we need you.
 We’d like to have sex positivity include the option to make sex-related choices and unashamedly check “none of the above.”